Northern Nature and Environment

 • 4 ECTS (usually equivalent to 2 US credits)

 • Content: This course is carried out in Oulu and the Oulanka Research Station (Kuusamo).
-It involves an introduction to basic ecology and identification of fish and invertebrates that live in different kinds of inland waters, basic methodology of sampling and analysis, and compilation of results into tables and diagrams.
+It involves an introduction to basic ecology and identification of fish and invertebrates that live in different kinds of inland waters, basic methodology of sampling and analysis.
 At the end of the course, an identification exam is given on animal species encountered in the field.

 FIELD COURSE IN ECOLOGICAL BOTANY